He traded fjords and lutefisk for prairies and beef and in the process became part of Fort Worth’s wild West lore.

 Reaction to Courtright’s great escape was varied.
 For example, the chagrined county attorney, W. S. Pendleton (who would face some chagrin of his own in six years), complained that Courtright had been served “quail on toast and pistols under the table for dessert.”

-The Fort Worth Gazette was equally chagrined, although it did not blame Courtright or his friends.
+The Fort Worth Gazette was equally chagrined, although it did not blame Courtright or his friends for their actions.

 On October 24 the Gazette printed reactions from other Texas newspapers.

 And now the rest of the story.
-Let us pick up the trail of the peripatetic Longhaired Jim:
+Let us pick up the trail of the peripatetic Longhaired Jim after he galloped away from the restaurant:

 After his great escape, Courtright kept a low profile for a few months.
 On August 27, 1885 the Dallas Weekly Herald reported that Jim’s friend Tom Wilson was in town.
 (The Jim McEntire mentioned was also a suspect in the two New Mexico murders.)
 A reporter asked Wilson about the whereabouts of Courtright.
 Wilson said that Courtright had gone first to Galveston, then New York, then Kansas, Arizona, and South America, where he was “perhaps in the Chilian army.
 He is safe.”
 (Such a flight to South America calls to mind the travels of Butch Cassidy, the Sundance Kid, and Etta Place in 1902 after Butch, Sundance, and associates visited Fort Worth in 1900.)